lum1t4/ocean_surface_levels/README.md

 **Objective**: Develop a predictive model to forecast ocean surface currents with enough accuracy to capture day-to-day changes.
 This forecast should ideally capture both the spatial and temporal dynamics of ocean currents in the European Seas.

-Questions to consider:
-- The model should be able to predict the geostrophic velocity components (ugosa, vgosa) based on the Sea Level Anomaly (SLA) and other relevant variables?
-- should predict the SLA on the next sample?

 ## Getting started